chukwuk/chukwuk.github.io/_blogs/simple-three-layer-neural-network-cuda/index.md

 {% include image-gallery.html images="forward_propagation.png" height="400" %}
 <br>

-### First step
+### First Layer (First step).

-The first step involves matrix multiplication between the weights and input data and then the addition of the bias.
+The first step involves matrix multiplication between First layer weights and input data and then the addition of the First Layer bias.
 Row major storage is used to weight and bias in GPU memory while column major storage is used to store the input data in GPU memory because these will allow global coalescing.
 The column major storage is used to store the matrix mutiplication product in GPU memory because this will allow global coalescing in the third step.
+The first step result is left in the GPU memory to be used by the second step.
 ### matrix representation of the first step
 {% include image-gallery.html images="step_1_matrix_multiply.png" height="400" %}
 ```cuda